gx9702/UA-TypeRepository/Core/Part8/VariableTypes/CubeItemType/readme.md

 <!-- objecttype -->
 ## CubeItemType
+CubeItemType represents a cube of values like a spatial particle distribution, where the particle position is given by X which is the column, Y the row and Z the depth.
+In the example of a spatial partical distribution, the value is the particle size.
+CubeItemType is formally defined in Table 12.
 The representation of the CubeItemType VariableType in the address space is shown in the following table:

 |Name|Attribute|